omise/omise-android/README.md

 * `data.getParcelableExtra(OmiseActivity.EXTRA_CARD_OBJECT)` - The `Card` object
   that is part of the `Token` object returned from the Opn Payments API.

-### Custom Credit Card Form
+### Custom card form

-If you need to build your own credit card form, components inside `CreditCardActivity` can be used on their own.
+If you need to build your own card form, components inside `CreditCardActivity` can be used on their own.
 For example, the `CreditCardEditText` can be used in XML as demonstrated:

 ```xml